‘Can’t eat a gift card’: Rural food banks fight to put turkeys on the table

 “The pantries we are working with are in rural areas, so they’re smaller and they rely entirely on volunteers mostly in their 60s and 70s, so when the pandemic hit, we were quite concerned about the ability of our partner agencies to stay open,” he said.
 “A lot of these areas, they are 40 minutes or more away from the nearest towns.
 Therefore, for the people in these communities, there are no other pantries nearby.
 They may have nothing else."

 Blue Ridge’s distribution jumped from 106,000 individuals in February to 141,000 in May, McKee said.
 But despite the demand coupled with the pandemic, few of Blue Ridge’s partner agencies closed down during the virus’s first wave, mainly because the volunteers recognized they were all that was standing between their clients and hunger.
-“We had no more than seven percent of our network closed, whereas in other cities your pantry closure rates were at 30 or 40 percent,” he said.
+“We had no more than 7 percent of our network closed, whereas in other cities your pantry closure rates were at 30 or 40 percent,” he said.

 “We are a microcosm of what is happening everywhere else in the world,” said Mimi Forbes, the manager of the Rappahannock Food Pantry in Sperryville, Va.
 “We have about 7,000 people in the county, but we serve 10 percent of the county.
 We’re the little pantry that could.”

-The coming months, however, present a new lineup of problems.
+The coming months, however, present new problems.
 “The demand is really increasing,” explained Lois Shaffer, the director of operations at Page One food pantry in Page County, Va.
 “We’re preparing for a rough winter.”

-Experts say the winter months typically push more people into hunger — seasonal work ends and colder temperatures drive up utility costs.
-This winter, however, arrives as a deadlocked Congress fails to offer a new relief fund, and as rising coronavirus cases threaten new shutdown measures.
+Experts say the winter months typically push more people into hunger: Seasonal work ends, and colder temperatures drive up utility costs.
+This winter, however, arrives as a deadlocked Congress fails to offer a new relief fund and as rising coronavirus cases threaten new shutdown measures.

 Another issue facing all food providers involves securing meals.
 Both urban and rural food networks have seen donations drop, forcing food banks to dip into their own budgets to purchase food that usually would be freely given.